• Skip to main content

 • Using a food processor or a rolling pin, crush the biscuits into a fine crumb.
 You can leave a few small lumps if you like, or make them completely fine.

-• Chop the peppermint crisp bars on a board with a sharp knife.
+• Chop the Peppermint Crisp bars on a board with a sharp knife.

-• Combine all of the dry slice ingredients (crushed biscuits, Peppermint Crisp, coconut and Rice Bubbles) into a large mixing bowl and stir until completely combined.
-Add the condensed milk and melted butter and stir until completely combined.
+• Combine the crushed biscuits, coconut, Rice Bubbles and chopped Peppermint Crisp into a large mixing bowl and stir until completely combined.

 • Pour the mixture into the prepared slice tin and use the back of a metal spoon to press the mixture firmly into the tin.